Personal Loans for Home Improvement

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Can You Use a Personal Loan for Home Improvement?

 Winterizing your home Financing a roof replacement Replacing your windows Updating your home’s plumbing system

 What Can a Home Improvement Personal Loan Be Used for?

-Replacing or repairing flooring.
-Installing energy efficient windows.
-Converting attic space.
-Adding living space in a basement.
-Replacing appliances.
-Replacing or upgrading HVAC systems.
-Repairing or replacing roofs.
-Adding a second bathroom.
-Building a new deck.
-Renovating a garage.
+Replacing or repairing flooring Installing energy efficient windows Converting attic space Financing basement renovations Replacing your gas vs. electric stove Replacing or upgrading HVAC systems Repairing or replacing roofs Adding a second bathroom Building a new deck Renovating a garage

 Pros and Cons of Personal Loans for Home Improvement